Skip to main content

 e-Invoicing is currently planned for future implementation for B2B and planned for future implementation for B2G transactions in Morocco.

 B2B e-Invoicing in Morocco is planned for future implementation.
-Mandatory continuous transaction control e-invoicing programme planned by the Direction Générale des Impôts (DGI) under the Ministry of Economy and Finance .
-B2B is the first scope of rollout; large enterprises onboard first, followed by TPE/PME (very small and small to medium enterprises) under a phased approach.
-Anchored in the Code Général des Impôts 2026 and detailed in the Note Circulaire 736 on the 2025 Finance Law and the synthetic note on the 2026 Finance Law tax measures .
+Mandatory continuous transaction control (CTC) e-invoicing is planned by the Direction Générale des Impôts (DGI) under the Ministry of Economy and Finance , with the obligation set in Article 145-IX of the Code Général des Impôts.
+B2B is the first scope of rollout, with large enterprises onboarding first, followed by TPE/PME (very small and small to medium enterprises) under a phased approach.
+The implementing decree that will fix the start dates, scope thresholds and technical rules had not been published in the Bulletin Officiel as of April 2026, so no start date is legally confirmed.

 B2G e-Invoicing in Morocco is planned for future implementation.
-B2G to be included in the planned e-invoicing framework administered by the DGI and aligned with public procurement digitalisation under the Ministry of Economy and Finance .
+B2G is expected to be brought into the planned e-invoicing framework administered by the DGI .
+Scope and dates depend on the implementing decree, which had not been published as of April 2026.

 Morocco supports the following e-Invoice formats: UBL (Universal Business Language).